C Container Collection (CCC)

 Parameters

-[in]ea pointer to the entry.
+[in]entrya pointer to the entry.

 Returns

 the status stored in the entry after the required action on the container completes.
-If e is NULL an entry input error is returned so ensure e is non-NULL to avoid an inaccurate status returned.
+If entry is NULL an entry input error is returned so ensure e is non-NULL to avoid an inaccurate status returned.

-◆ ccc_fhm_get_key_val()
+◆ CCC_flat_hash_map_get_key_value()

-void * ccc_fhm_get_key_val ( ccc_flat_hash_map const * h,
+void * CCC_flat_hash_map_get_key_value ( CCC_Flat_hash_map const * map,

 void const * key